currymike123/CS1/week1.md

 <b>static</b>: Indicates the we can excute the method without creating an object of the class.
 <b>void</b>: Indicates that the method does not return a value.

 <b>main</b>: This is the name of the method.
 The main method is the entry point for all Java programs.
 The main method is where the program starts executing.
+Notice that the method name starts with a lowercase letter.
+This is a convention that we will follow throughout the course.

 <b>( )</b>: Indicates the beginning and end of the method header.